-1. a strong record of effective instruction and curricular engagement

-2. a significant body of scholarly/creative work that has undergone meaningful peer review and that has had a demonstrable impact on her/his discipline and profession, meeting or exceeding expectations as defined in initial appointment letters and other written initial expectations and in annual reappointment letters (See below for further detail.)

-3. a track record of effective service relevant to the mission of the School and to the mission of the University
+- 1. a strong record of effective instruction and curricular engagement; - 2. a significant body of scholarly/creative work that has undergone meaningful peer review and that has had a demonstrable impact on the candidate's discipline and profession, meeting or exceeding expectations as defined in initial appointment letters and other written initial expectations and in annual reappointment letters (See below for further detail.); - 3. a track record of effective service relevant to the mission of the School and to the mission of the University.

-Tenure considerations may include evaluation of accomplishments prior to arrival at Kent State University, but primary emphasis should be on work conducted while on the tenure track.
-Such considerations also may include grant proposals submitted but not funded, proposals pending, creative works and papers "in review" or papers "in press," graduate students currently advised, and any other materials that may reflect on the candidate's potential for a long-term successful career.
-The tenure decision is based on all of the evidence available to determine the candidate's potential to pursue a productive career.
+Tenure considerations should include evaluation of accomplishments prior to arrival at Kent State University when service credit is awarded.
+A primary emphasis is placed on work conducted while on the tenure track at Kent State.
+Considerations amay include grant proposals submitted but not funded, proposals pending, creative works and papers "in review" or papers "in press," graduate students currently advised, and any other materials that may reflect on the candidate's potential for long-term success.